oxyno-zeta/react-editable-json-tree/README.md

 npm run yalcInit
 ```

-This will tell yalc to link `dev_app/` to the root REJT library (it's usually
+This will tell yalc to link `dev_app/` to the root REJT library (this link
-stored in `~/.yalc/installations.json` if you're curious).
-After initializing,
+is usually stored in `~/.yalc/installations.json` if you're curious).
+After
-you can run the following command in the root package every time you make
+initializing, you can run the following command in the root package every
-changes to REJT to push the changes to the dev app:
+time you make changes to REJT to push the changes to the dev app
+(with hot-loading!):

 ```sh
 npm run yalcPush